manitou48/crystals/README.txt

 we believe oscillator is 30-ppm 14.7456Mhz crytal.
 The drift of 1736 ppm suggests the Java VM is using a prescaler of 64 (doesn't evely divide frequency) so millis() error is 400/230000 or 1739 ppm.
 A different software implementation could correct this error.
+Using hostdrift -f 1001.73913 results in drift error of only 2.3 ppm.

 The Maxim DS-series RTC's have a SQuare wave output pin that can be enabled.
 I connected the SQ output to an input pin counted ticks on FALLING edge